 American Gigolo Style

-Christopher Reeve and John Travolta both walked away from the role of Julian Kaye before Richard Gere accepted.
+Both Christopher Reeve and John Travolta walked away from the chance to play Julian Kaye before Richard Gere accepted the role.